deanb4/A-Star-Search-Algorithm-Visualization/README.md

 ### To remove the generated object files and executable, run:
 Make clean

-### After building, run the executable from the terminal or command prompt:
+### After building, run the executable from the terminal:
 a_star